Eschatology: Egyptian mythology

 Egyptian texts typically treat the dissolution of the world as a possibility to be avoided, and for that reason they do not often describe it in detail.
 However, many texts allude to the idea that the world, after countless cycles of renewal, is destined to end.
 This end is described in a passage in the Coffin Texts and a more explicit one in the Book of the Dead, in which Atum says that he will one day dissolve the ordered world and return to his primeval, inert state within the waters of chaos.
 All things other than the creator will cease to exist, except Osiris, who will survive along with him.
-Details about this eschathological prospect are left unclear, including the fate of the dead who are associated with Osiris.
+Details about this eschatological prospect are left unclear, including the fate of the dead who are associated with Osiris.
 Yet with the creator god and the god of renewal together in the waters that gave rise to the orderly world, there is the potential for a new creation to arise in the same manner as the old.